 marks her release of her new CD of Mahler songs.
 New release of a DVD includes Eilana

 singing Beethoven shared with a Julian Cochran recording.
-In February she performed Beethoven's "Ah Perfido" with Orlando Philharmonic Orchestra, Orlando, Florida.
+She performed the same work, Beethoven's "Ah Perfido", with the Orlando Philharmonic Orchestra in Florida, and in Istanbul Turkey.

 Ms. Lappalainen's career has